 FY21 Housing Priorities

-In his 2020 State of the City address, Mayor Walsh pledged to dedicate $500 million over the next five years to the City’s housing plan, creating thousands of homes across Boston affordable to households with low and middle incomes.
+In his 2020 State of the City address, the Mayor pledged to dedicate $500 million over the next five years to the City’s housing plan, creating thousands of homes across Boston affordable to households with low and middle incomes.
 The FY21 budget includes new operating and capital investments to support the City's goals of creating rental and homeownership opportunities, preserving public housing units, and establishing the first City-funded voucher program.

 In addition, $2 million have been reallocated to address systemic problems related to racial disparities in housing and housing development.
 New initiatives include pilot homeownership programs for minority and immigrant homebuyers and outreach to support the Affirmatively Furthering Fair Housing plan.

 Solving the City’s housing crisis is a shared endeavor that requires different types of investments and interventions.
 Investments in the FY21 budget are guided by the goals laid out in Housing a Changing City: Boston 2030, the Mayor's housing plan to address Boston's growing population.